 Affordable Medical Care

 Medical care in Korea is extremely affordable.
 When moving to Korea from another country, you might find yourself getting sick more often for a while as your body adjusts to the new environment, but clinics and pharmacies are everywhere and won’t cost you hundreds for insurance copays and prescriptions.
-The full cost of a doctor’s visit and medication is often cheaper than an insurance copay alone back in the States.
 Any trip to a clinic or hospital back home in the States gets expensive fast and often comes with a sizeable copay depending on your insurance, but medical care in Korea is refreshingly affordable.

 Medical care might be very affordable in Korea, but hopefully, you won’t be needing it too often.
 Korean culture encourages healthy living, so it’s a little easier to keep a good diet and exercise regimen.
 Korean meals make use of lots of rice and vegetables, and even a lot of snacks and refreshments are designed to be at least relatively healthy.
 Many of the snacks and sugary beverages we often buy in large containers at home in the States come in smaller packages in Korea and are often individually wrapped.
 Drinks like soda and sweet tea come in smaller cans and bottles, and cookies, chips, and ice cream often come in much smaller containers.
 Korean culture makes it a little bit more inconvenient and expensive to eat too many sweets, even if you want to.